-- Capital assets are depreciated over the useful life using the straight-line method of depreciation. - A change in depreciation methods requires HUD approval (§1000.26(b)(1)(i). - Depreciation distributes the cost of the assets over the estimated useful life of the asset, which recognizes the cost of using up the future benefits or service potential of long-lived assets. - Accumulated depreciation is a contra account to the capital asset accounts and is the accumulated amount of depreciation of the asset taken over its useful life. - The carrying value of the capital asset is recorded on the balance sheet and is the difference between the cost of the asset and the accumulated depreciation (capital asset, net of accumulated depreciation). - The accumulated depreciation cannot be more than the asset's cost even if the asset is used beyond its useful life.
+- Capital assets are depreciated over the useful life using the straight-line method of depreciation. - A change in depreciation methods requires HUD approval (§1000.26(b)(1)(i). - Depreciation distributes the cost of the assets over the estimated useful life of the asset, which recognizes the cost of using up the future benefits or service potential of long-lived assets. - Accumulated depreciation is a contra account to the capital asset accounts and is the accumulated amount of depreciation of the asset taken over its useful life. - The carrying freence between the cost of the asset and the accumulated depreciation (capital asset, net of accumulated depreciation). - The accumulated depreciation cannot be more than the asset's cost even if the asset is used beyond its useful life.